chipkajb/gym-journal/README.md

 A full-stack progressive web application (PWA) for personal health and fitness tracking.
 Built with Next.js 14+, TypeScript, Prisma, and PostgreSQL, designed to run on your home server with zero hosting costs.

+> ⚠️ **WARNING**: This project is currently under active development and is a work in progress.
+Features may be incomplete, APIs may change, and the application may not be production-ready.
+Use at your own risk.

 ## Features

 - 🏋️ **Workout Library**: Create and manage custom workout templates with categorization and tagging